Campbell University School of Osteopathic Medicine

 - Biological Sciences: 1 year with laboratory (8 half hours/12 quarter hours).

 - Physics: 1 year (6-8 hours of semester 9-12 quarter hours).

-- General / Inorganic Chemistry: 1 year in laboratory (8 semester/12 quarter hours).
+- General / Inorganic Chemistry: 1 year in the laboratory (8 semester/12 quarter hours).

-- Organic Chemistry: 1 year with laboratory (8 semester hours/12 quarter hours) Please note: one semester of Biochemistry can replace one semester of Organic Chemistry.
+- Organic Chemistry: 1 year with laboratory (8 semesters hours/12 quarter hours) Please note: one semester of Biochemistry can replace one semester of Organic Chemistry.

 - Six more upper science hours (above 300 level).

-- All candidates must apply appropriate MCAT scores (there would be no substitutions considered instead of MCAT).
+- All candidates must apply appropriate MCAT scores ( no substitutions are considered instead of MCAT).
 MCAT scores are accepted from tests given up to three years before matriculation date.
 In some cases, the Dean can grant exceptions to that timeline.